Soloist with The National Ballet of Canada (1991-2008)

 I felt that something is still amiss.
 I read Gary Ward’s book “What The Foot?” and attended his immersion course to learn about Anatomy In Motion™ and use the Flow Motion Model™ as the tool to truly comprehend the most basic human movement which is gait.
 This was when I knew I found what I’ve been looking for.
 AiM™ changed my life and the individuals I’m working with.
 I love the philosophy of investigating and trusting that the body has the answers.
 It's always giving out clues.
-All I have to do is be curious and observe and allow the body in front to lead me to where the problem lies so I can facilitate movements so it can find its centre.
+All I have to do is be curious and observe and allow the body in front to lead me to where the problem lies so I can help facilitate the movement it needs to find its centre.

-As I look back, my journey has always been getting connected or reconnected to myself, whether it’s physically, spiritually, emotionally and mentally.
+As I look back, my journey has always been getting connected and reconnecting to myself, whether it’s physically, spiritually, emotionally and mentally.
 I’m seeing this quite clearly now.
-Why I am excited to wake up each day is to help each individual to reconnect with themselves so they can connect with others.
-My journey doens’t stop here.
-This year, I’m embarking on an Integrative Health Coach training program (2019) to hone my skills in reorienting my clients to what their desired future are and use that as a departure point and not a destination.
+Why I am excited to wake up each day is to help and assist each individual I work with to reconnect with themselves through movement and bodywork.
+I know how it feels not to be able to do what you love because of stiffness, weakness and pain.
+Through practicing self awareness physically, mentally and emotionally, and taking ownership of oneself, I believe one will gain resilience and better quality of life.